-We can easily integrate with test-case management systems like TestRail.
+We can easily integrate with test-case management systems like TestRail and Zephyr.

 Custom test cases are a way to create a test script using plain English instructions.
-Custom rules help our system generate better tests and can be used as subroutines for any test.
+Reusable rules help our system generate better tests and can be used as subroutines for any test.

-You can even streamline your customizations by having custom test cases/rules reference other test cases/rules.
+You can even streamline your customizations by having custom test cases/reusable rules reference other test cases/rules.